 where $\delta$ is the quasiperiodic potential strength, $\beta$ is the irrational frequency, $\phi_{1,2}$ are the potential phases and $S_n$ is the $n$th element of the Thue-Morse sequence:

 The first few elements of the sequence read as $0110100110010110\dots$

-We choose $\beta=(\sqrt{5}-1)/2$, inverse golden ratio for the irrational period of the potentials \cite{2,9,55,35}.
-We fix intra-cell hopping $J_1=1$ and also fix $\phi_{1,2}=0$ without loss of generality since we are using long enough chains in our study.
-To analyze the localization transition in our model, we rely on multi-fractal analysis \cite{48}, mainly the correlation dimension $D_2$.
-We define the fractal dimension of the $i$th eigenstate $D_f^{(i)}$ as:
+We choose $\beta=(\sqrt{5}-1)/2$, the inverse golden ratio, as the incommensurate frequency of the potential \cite{2,9,55,35}.
+We fix the intracell hopping $J_1=1$ and set $\phi_{1,2}=0$ without loss of generality, since we are using sufficiently long chains in our study.
+To analyze the localization transition in our model, we rely on multifractal analysis \cite{48}, mainly the correlation dimension $D_2$.
+We define the fractal dimension of the $i$th eigenstate $D_q^{(i)}$ as:

 where $L=2N$ is the total system size and